mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        *
        * A driver MAY choose the type idiomatic to the driver.
        * If the type chosen does not convey units, e.g., `int64`,
-       * then the driver MAY include units in the name, e.g., `waitedMS`.
+       * then the driver MAY include units in the name, e.g., `durationMS`.
        */
-      waited: Duration;
+      duration: Duration;
     }

     /**